 When a student must be absent from school, the student—upon returning to school—must bring a note signed by the parent that describes the reason for the absence.
 A note signed by the student, even with the parent’s permission, will not be accepted unless the student is 18 or older or is an emancipated minor under state law.
 A phone call from the parent may be accepted, but the district reserves the right to require a written note.

-Parents will be provided 3 days grace period after an absence to provide notes regarding absences to the school attendance clerk.
+Parents will be provided 3 days’ grace period after an absence to provide notes regarding absences to the school attendance clerk.
 After this grace period, all absence records are considered final.
 Emails and/or notes to your child’s teacher regarding absences are not considered formal “notice of an absence.”
 Only notes provided to the school office are considered official school record.
 A parent note is not automatically an excused absence.
 If excessive absences occur, then the administration can require only doctor’s notes for excused absences for the remainder of the school year.

 The campus will document in its attendance records for the student whether the absence is considered by the district to be excused or unexcused.
 Please note that, unless the absence is for a statutorily allowed reason under the compulsory attendance laws, the district is not required to excuse any absence even if the parent provides a note explaining the absence.